What is a Decision or Pugh Matrix?

 - Potential negative consequences.

-- This matrix can be used to compare opinions.
-When possible, however, it is better used to summarize data that have been collected about the various criteria.
+- While a decision matrix can be used to compare opinions, it is better used to summarize data that have been collected about the various criteria when possible.

 - Sub-teams can be formed to collect data on the various criteria.